stonemjs/docs/src/docs/architecture/build.md

 })
 ```

-This approach **extends or overrides** the built-in config without replacing it entirely — giving you control **without sacrificing stability**.
+This approach **extends or overrides** the built-in config without replacing it entirely, giving you control **without sacrificing stability**.

-This dual-level customization — presets by default, escape hatch when needed — is part of Stone.js’s commitment to flexibility without complexity.
+This dual-level customization, presets by default, escape hatch when needed, is part of Stone.js’s commitment to flexibility without complexity.

 ## Vite + Babel (Frontend)

-For frontend applications, Stone.js uses [Vite](https://vite.dev) and [Babel](https://babeljs.io) to provide a fast, modern development experience while supporting the latest JavaScript features — including decorators, top-level `await`, and more.
+For frontend applications, Stone.js uses [Vite](https://vite.dev) and [Babel](https://babeljs.io) to provide a fast, modern development experience while supporting the latest JavaScript features, including decorators, top-level `await`, and more.

 Vite handles your client-side code with lightning-fast hot module replacement in dev mode and optimized bundling for production.
 Babel ensures compatibility with cutting-edge ECMAScript syntax.

-Like the backend build process, everything is configured out of the box — but fully customizable when needed.
+Like the backend build process, everything is configured out of the box, but fully customizable when needed.

 ### Built-in Configuration